3kguccisuit/RealEstate-Solution/README.md

 - **Person**: Buyer and seller entities with attributes such as budget, loan approval, and asking price.
 - **Payment System**: A flexible payment system with support for Bank transfers, Western Union, and PayPal.
 - **Services**: Each entity type (estate, person, payment) has a dedicated data service handling CRUD operations via JSON.
-- **Generics and Collections**: The application manages multiple estate objects using a collection of estates, enabling CRUD operations.
+- **Generics and Collections**: The application manages multiple estate objects using a collection of estates.

 ## Technologies Used
 - **MVVM Framework**: [CommunityToolkit.Mvvm](https://github.com/CommunityToolkit/MVVM)